markoPutnik/Shooting-Squares-Game/README.md

 # Shooting-Squares-Game
-Simple C++ Game implemented with the help of SDL2 library
+Simple C++ Game implemented with the help of the SDL2 library